-To register your business as a sole proprietor or partnership, you will need to pay a $40 one time fee.
+To register your business as a sole proprietor or partnership, you will need to pay a $40 one-time fee.
 In the application, you will provide your registered business name, your business address, and your name.
-If you use Ownr to register your sole proprietorship, it costs $120.50 plus GST, which includes the cost of registration and up to 30 preliminary name searches.
-Ownr is not able to register partnerships at this time.
+If you use Ownr to register your sole proprietorship, it costs $49 plus GST, which includes the cost of registration and up to 30 preliminary name searches.

-You can register online through OneStop Business Registry [https://onestop.gov.bc.ca/], where your form is automatically submitted to the provincial government.
-You can also register in person using a paper form at your local Serve BC Centre or OneStop Service location [https://www2.gov.bc.ca/gov/content/governments/organizational-structure/ministries-organizations/ministries/citizens-services/servicebc], as well as mail in your form along with a cheque or money order.
+You can register online through the BC Business Registry where your form is automatically submitted to the provincial government.
+You can also register in person using a paper form at your local Service BC Centre, or mail in your form along with a cheque or money order.
 It normally takes five working days for your Statement of Registration to be processed.

 If you are registering as a corporation, you will need to approve your corporation’s name first, and then create a Corporate Online account.
-You will need to create your Articles and prepare an incorporation agreement.
+You will need to create your Articles of Incorporation and prepare an incorporation agreement.
 You can then submit the incorporation application online or by mail.
 The government will charge a $350 filing fee in addition to the $31.50 name reservation fee.
 This process can be time-consuming and confusing, so many corporations consult with a lawyer to ensure they are registered properly in British Columbia.
-Registering with the government directly will not provide your company formation legal documents, which often requires a lawyer to create.
+Registering with the government directly will not provide your company formation legal documents, which generally need to be created by a lawyer.

-You can incorporate for a fraction of what a lawyer would cost, and with much less hassle through Ownr .
-You will receive a complete incorporation package that includes your name search report, Articles of Incorporation, company formation documents (Minute Book) and business number.
-The cost is $700.50 plus GST.
+You can incorporate for a fraction of what a lawyer would cost, and with much less hassle through Ownr’s incorporation services.
+You will receive a complete incorporation package that includes your name search report, Articles of Incorporation, company formation documents (Minute Book), and business number.
+The cost is $699 plus GST.

 Registering your business in Alberta

 If you would like to register a corporation in Alberta, you will first need to order a NUANS name search for your business name.
 After receiving the name reservation, the government will charge $275 to register the corporation.
-Many corporations in Alberta will register through a lawyer to reduce confusion and paperwork on their end, as well as to ensure it is done properly.
-Registering with the government directly will not provide your company formation legal documents, which often requires a lawyer to create.
+This isn’t the total cost, however, as many corporations in Alberta will register through a lawyer to ensure everything is done correctly.
+A lawyer is generally required to provide your company formation legal documents.

-You can incorporate for a fraction of what a lawyer would cost, and with much less hassle, through Ownr .
-You will receive a complete incorporation package that includes your name search report, Articles of Incorporation, company formation documents (Minute Book) and business number.
-The cost is $594 plus GST.
+You can incorporate for a fraction of what a lawyer would cost, and with much less hassle, through Ownr.
+You will receive a complete incorporation package that includes your name search report, Articles of Incorporation, company formation documents or Minute Book, and business number.
+The cost is $599 plus GST.

 Registering your business in Ontario